The sixth Painleve transcendent and uniformization of algebraic curves: Hauptmoduln and analytic connections

-{\em Remark $9$ $($exercise\/$)$.} Do write down the $\boldsymbol{\Gamma}(1)$-equations \eqref{base} and complete set of their solutions in terms of special functions (not merely in terms of ${}_2F_1$-series).
-Derive direct/inverse modular transitions between $\{\psi(x),\Phi(x)\}$ and $\{\tau\}$.
-Curiously, the group $\boldsymbol{\Gamma}(1)$ is not less known than $\boldsymbol{\Gamma}(2)$ but no formulae solving this exercise (analogs of \eqref{KE1}--\eqref{KE4}) have appeared in the literature.
+\begin{remark}[\sf Example] As a continuation of this example we may write down the $\bo\Gamma(1)$-equations \eqref{base} and complete set of their solutions in terms of special functions (not merely in terms of ${}_2F_1$-series).
+Curiously, the group $\bo\Gamma(1)$ is not a lesser known group than $\bo\Gamma(2)$ but no formulae solving this problem have appeared in the literature; we mean direct/inverse modular transitions between $\{\psi(x),\phi(x)\}$ and $\{\tau\}$ as analogs of \eqref{KE1}--\eqref{KE4}.
+Partially these points were solved in \cite{br4}. \end{remark}